AP Calculus BC FRQ Room

 Medium

-Consider the region bounded by the curves $$y=x$$ and $$y=\sqrt{x}$$ along with the vertical line $$
+Consider the region bounded by the curves $$y=x$$ and $$y=x^2$$.
+This region is rotated about the y-

 Hard